 Calves kept at high ambient temperatures eat less.

-Calves with heat stress therefore grow at least 15% less. ("summer calves versus winter calves").
+Calves with heat stress therefore grow at least 15% less. ("Summer calves versus winter calves").

 6. Provide continuous fresh drinking water

-7. Give the calf extra energy
+7. Provide the calf with extra energy

-10. Provide dry, clean and fresh litter
+10. Provide dry, clean and fresh bedding